 #5 Botanical Gardens

-Next we went to see Darwin panorama from the eastern side of the city.
-It was lovely there – azure water, empty beaches and green palms.
+Next, we went to see Darwin’s skyline from the eastern side of the city.
+It was a lovely view – with azure water, empty beaches, and green palms.

-Wonderful, warm sand and water were so inviting, but swimming was prohibited (we all know why).
+The warm sand and water were so inviting, but unfortunately, swimming was prohibited (for obvious reasons).

 #6 Darwin Harbour sunset cruise

 One day we were planning to go on a Darwin Harbour cruise.
 We decided the best time would be to go on a sunset cruise which we assumed should be spectacular.
 I don’t know what causes such beautiful sunset colours in Darwin.
 Possibly the angle of the sun, as we are already very close to the equator.
 I can add that it was a wonderful warm evening, with no wind and we also enjoyed a free glass of champagne.
 This was a simple recipe for great memories.